TigerClips1/ps4linux_disk_image_builder/README.md

 I am not responeable for any damage you did to your disk

-for this script to work you need to get you sfalsh fellow this guide https://florinsdistortedvision.github.io/orbisunjailed/sflash-backup/
+for this script to work you need to get your sfalsh fellow this guide that show you how to get your sflash0 from ftp  https://florinsdistortedvision.github.io/orbisunjailed/sflash-backup/

 for you to get your hdd keys you need python2 and run pip2 install -r requirements.txt

 then move the sflash0 to /home/$USER/Documents    then also move the hdd_script.py to /home/$USER/Documents and also make sure you not root

 then run python2 hdd_script.py sflash0
-you need to mount the ps4 hdd fellow this guide https://www.psdevwiki.com/ps4/Mounting_HDD_in_Linux and you need to take note of the drive  directory then change the line in the python script of ps4 hdd directory that your pc set here is  a video that explains it better  https://www.youtube.com/watch?v=xcPEjxGHoE4 video may be old but it work onece you dump your hdd keys with zecoxao hdd_script.py
+you need to mount the ps4 hdd fellow this guide https://www.psdevwiki.com/ps4/Mounting_HDD_in_Linux and you need to take note of the drive  directory then change the line in the python script of ps4 hdd directory to /dev/xxx that your pc set here is  a video that explains it better  https://www.youtube.com/watch?v=xcPEjxGHoE4 video may be old but it work onece you dump your hdd keys with zecoxao hdd_script.py

 then rename the key.bin to eap_hdd_key.bin